-Hearing Health Foundation supports research in the following areas:
+Hearing Health Foundation supports research in the following areas for the 2015 cycle:

 Central Auditory Processing Disorder: Four grants will be awarded for innovative research that will increase our understanding of the causes, diagnosis, and treatment of central auditory processing disorder (CAPD), an umbrella term for a variety of disorders that affect the way the brain processes auditory information.

 Hyperacusis: Two grants will be awarded that is focused on innovative research (e.g., animal models, brain imaging, biomarkers, electrophysiology) that will increase our understanding of the mechanisms, causes, diagnosis, and treatments of hyperacusis and severe forms of loudness intolerance.
 Research that explores distinctions between hyperacusis and tinnitus is of special interest.